Yves33/wxgpx-phoenix/src/docs/README.md

 `py -m pip uninstall pypubsub`
 `py -m pip install pypubsub==3.3.0`

 + The program will use PyDispatch instead of pubsub if it is installed (the frozen version uses PyDispatch)

++ On XP, setting up Python 3.4 (the latest XP supported python version) and all ots dependancies may be tricky...
+If you want to use XP, you should use Python 2.7.13

 2.3 How do I Install it, I'm on windows and I do not have a working python environement?
 ---------------------------------------------------------------------------------------